 Reading newspapers or magazines can benefit you in many ways for IELTS prep.
-As you know that all of the reading passages or sections are taken from latest blogs, newspaper reports or magazine articles, it is always a good idea to get habituated with the languages, sentence patterns and tones used in these resources.
-When you read any report or article, you can practice your reading skills like skimming, scanning, predicting and summerising.
+As you know that all of the reading passages or sections are taken from the latest blogs, newspaper reports, or magazine articles, it is always a good idea to get habituated with the languages, sentence patterns, and tones used in these resources.
+When you read any report or article, you can practice your reading skills like skimming, scanning, predicting, and summerising.

 To do an effective practice from newspapers and magazines, I followed the subsequent steps:

 - My IELTS course trainer gave me a list of subjects that are common for IELTS.
 You should make such a list for yourself.
-Here is a short list for you that I feel extremely essential:
+Here is a shortlist for you that I feel is extremely essential: